-The first thing to take note of while preparing your trekking gears is to make your bag as light as possible.
+The first thing to take note of while preparing your trekking gear is to make your bag as light as possible.
 Carrying your weight at higher altitudes along with a heavy bag full of unnecessary items will exhaust you.
-Make the clothes you are wearing light and warm, preferably of cotton.
+Make the clothes you are wearing light and warm, preferably cotton.
 It is difficult to know exactly when it will snow in the higher mountains so make sure to pack waterproof clothes like a waterproof jacket and pants.
-Likewise, you should wear warm and comfortable layers at all times to avoid hypothermia and frostbites.
+Likewise, you should wear warm and comfortable layers at all times to avoid hypothermia and frostbite.

 Proper hiking boots with a strong grip and good quality can help you immensely on your trip.
 Make sure to wear warm inner wears to preserve your body heat and protect you from the rough climate.
 A proper water bottle can come in handy because water is not always available in these places.
 Having a portable water purifier is also essential to make sure that you only consume pure drinking water.

 Do not forget a small first aid kit with all the necessary medicine and supplies along with your medicinal kit.
-Your prescribed medicines may not be available in the higher altitudes as there is a shortage of medicine so, make sure you have enough dosage before you continue with the trip.
+Your prescribed medicines may not be available in higher altitudes as there is a shortage of medicine so, make sure you have enough dosage before you continue with the trip.

 Your experience on the trek depends on what month you travel on.
 Nepal experiences four climates spring, autumn, winter, and summer, which can affect the difficulty of the trip.

 Autumn starts from September to November.
 It is the best time to trek to the Everest Base Camp as the air is warmer and the temperature is moderate.
 There are fewer chances of bad weather so you will be able to see an unobstructed view of the mountains.